djain2405/SignUp-Login/README.md

 # RememberYourPasswords
-An Android app to demonstrate Architecure Components
+An Android app to demonstrate Architecture Components